 NANO-SCIENCE & GENETIC TOXICOLOGY

-- Harsh Dave, Neha Bhandari, Bhavya Mod, Ritesh Shukla and Alok Pandya, Multifunctional silver-cellulose nanocomposite as a promising plasmonic sensing platform, Journal of Nanoscience and Nanotechnology, 2018 (In press) (IF: 1.48)
+- Harsh Dave, Neha Bhandari, Bhavya Mod, Ritesh Shukla and Alok Pandya, Multifunctional silver-cellulose nanocomposite as a promising plasmonic sensing platform, Journal of Nanoscience and Nanotechnology, 2018 18(8), 5461-5469 (IF: 2.62)

 - R. Purohit, S. Vallabani, R. K. Shukla, A. Kumar, S. Singh.
 ‘Effect of Gold Nanoparticle Size and Surface Coating on Human Red Blood Cells” Bioinspired, Biomimetic and Nanobiomaterials, 2016.
 5 (3), 121-131.